A Guide To Green Gemstones

 Bloodston

-A member of the chalcedony family, these stones are often cut en cabochon, though they can also be faceted.
+A member of the chalcedony family, bloodstones are often cut en cabochon, though they can also be faceted.
 A hard stone with a score of 7 on the Mohs hardness scale, bloodstone makes an excellent choice for everyday green gemstone jewelry.

 Green Diamond

-Green diamonds result from defects within the crystal structure of the diamond in the presence of hydrogen, nitrogen, and nickel.
-Alternatively, green diamonds can also develop due to natural irradiation as the diamond forms underground.
+Green diamonds result from defects within the crystal structure of a diamond in the presence of hydrogen, nitrogen, and nickel.
+However, green diamonds can also develop due to natural irradiation that occurs while the gemstones form underground.

-Regarded as one of the rarest colors among the Fancy Diamonds, the probability of finding a green diamond at your local jewelry store is unlikely, with the likelihood that the average person would be able to afford one even less.
+Regarded as one of the rarest colors among the Fancy Diamonds, the probability of finding a green diamond at your local jewelry store is unlikely, with the likelihood of the average person being able to afford one even lower.
 However, if a natural green diamond is beyond your budget, you can also find treated green diamonds at a fraction of the price.

 Maw Sit Sit